 The interior of the A-Class sedan is a special place to be, as is evidenced by a smart choice of materials used.
 In standard form, the A-Class's seats are covered in Black MB-Tex material that feels refined yet hardy.
 This material is available in Macchiato Beige and, while several other colors and materials are on offer, they all require additional options.
 For example, Neva Grey/Black MB-Tex requires at least the $2,600 AMG Line package.
 To get Black MB-Tex/Dinamica with red stitching, the same applies.
 Leather upholstery costs $1,450 in Black, Bahia Brown, Classic Red/Black, or Titanium Grey/Black.
 However, the leather upholstery requires at least $500 extra for heated front seats too, or the AMG Line upgrade for some color choices.
 In terms of interior trim, Mercedes-Benz offers buyers the option of aluminum with linear grain, aluminum with longitudinal grain, natural Grain Black Linden wood for $325, or Natural Grain Brown Walnut wood for the same price.

-This fresh-faced car has not been around long enough to show any significant faults, and the 2021 A-Class sedan has not yet been recalled.
-Models built in 2020 did, however, suffer from a single recall relating to an unsecured driver's airbag, while 2019 models were recalled for the same issue plus three other issues such as a delayed camera display, water that could potentially enter the cabin and affect electrical components, and a brake pedal plate that could bend.
+This fresh-faced car has not been around long enough to show any significant faults, and the 2022 A-Class sedan has not yet been recalled.
+Models built in 2021 did, however, suffer from two recalls relating to a missing anchor bar in the child-seat anchoring system and a blank backup camera display.
 Mercedes-Benz will cover the A-Class sedan with a five-year/50,000-mile basic warranty, including corrosion, drivetrain, and roadside assistance cover for the same period/mileage to allay fears about reliability.

-Unfortunately, the 2021 A-Class sedan has not yet received a rating by either the NHTSA or the IIHS, as neither has subjected the Mercedes-Benz A-Class to review, but the 2018 model received a perfect score from the folks over at Euro NCAP based on their reviews of it.
-That being said, there is no doubt that the 2021 car should be as safe or even safer, thanks to standard advanced driver assistance systems.
+Unfortunately, the 2022 A-Class sedan has not yet received a rating by either the NHTSA or the IIHS, as neither has subjected the Mercedes-Benz A-Class to review, but the 2018 model of the current-generation car received a perfect score from the folks over at Euro NCAP based on their reviews of it.
+That being said, there is no doubt that the 2022 car should be as safe or even safer, thanks to standard advanced driver assistance systems.

 Despite its lack of crash-test records, the Mercedes-Benz A-Class should prove to be a safe car thanks to its diverse collection of driver assistance systems.
 Standard on all A-Class sedans are eight airbags, including combined thorax/pelvic bags, as well as electronic stability control, traction control, and an electronic parking brake.
 Driver assistance systems include active brake assist, driver attention assist, blind-spot assist, crosswind assist, and adaptive braking technology.
 LED headlights and rain-sensing windshield wipers do duty as well.
 The optional Driver Assistance Package adds active steering assist, evasive steering assist, cross-traffic assist, active emergency stop assist, speed-limit assist, active lane keep assist, and more.
 Parking sensors and a surround-view camera system are optionally available as part of the Parking Assistance package.

-The price of a new Mercedes A-Class sedan in FWD guise is $33,650, excluding tax, registration, and a destination fee of $995.
-The BMW 2 Series Gran Coupe, by comparison, goes for an MSRP of $37,700 in base trim.
-The 4MATIC AWD A-Class sedan will set you back $35,650.
-Fully loaded, the 2021 Mercedes-Benz A-Class sedan can cost over $50k, putting it well in the sights of an optioned-out and more powerful CLA.
+The price of a new Mercedes A-Class sedan in FWD guise is $33,950, excluding tax, registration, and a destination fee of $1,050.
+The FWD BMW 2 Series Gran Coupe, by comparison, goes for an MSRP of $35,700 in base trim.
+The 4MATIC AWD A-Class sedan will set you back $35,950.
+Fully loaded, the 2022 Mercedes-Benz A-Class sedan can cost over $50k, putting it well in the sights of an optioned-out and more powerful CLA.

 The spec sheet on the A-Class sedan is already an impressive one, but there will always be those that want a bit of extra exclusivity and practicality.
 Mercedes-Benz caters for these buyers with a decent list of optional extras.
-The exterior of the A-Class sedan can be adorned with the $2,600 AMG Line kit that adds features such as AMG body styling, 18-inch AMG alloy wheels, and a chrome diamond-block grille.
+The exterior of the A-Class sedan can be adorned with the $2,600 AMG Line kit that adds features such as AMG body styling, 18-inch AMG alloy wheels, lowered suspension, and a chrome diamond-block grille.
 Standalone interior options include heated and ventilated seats and a heated steering wheel.
-Interior packages on offer are the $1,750 Premium Package, which adds a 10.25-inch cluster and infotainment display, auto-dimming mirrors, keyless-go, and hands-free access.
-The $1,295 Multi-Media package includes navigation, augmented video for navigation, and speed-limit assist.
+Interior packages on offer are the Premium Package, which adds a 10.25-inch cluster and infotainment display, auto-dimming mirrors, keyless-go, hands-free access and, from this year, SiriusXM Radio.
+The $1,295 Multimedia package includes navigation, augmented video for navigation, and speed-limit assist.
 The Driver Assistance Package is one of the more notable offerings.
 For $1,700, it adds safety features such as active steering assist, evasive steering assist, emergency stop assist, and active speed limit assist.

 The Mercedes-Benz CLA is yet another sleek "four-door coupe" from the German manufacturer and sits above the A-Class sedan in Merc's lineup.
 Having gone through a complete redesign in 2020, the CLA is fresh-faced and ready to impress.
 Under the hood lies a similar 2.0-liter turbocharged engine, but in this case, it produces 221 hp and 258 lb-ft of torque, which makes the CLA feel much faster and inspires more confidence from behind the steering wheel.
 A 0-60 time of 6.3 seconds is also significantly quicker than that of the A-Class.
-The CLA will return 25/35/29 mpg city/highway/combined in FWD guise, making it slightly less economical than the A-Class on the highway, but the extra power makes this small sacrifice worth it.
+The CLA will return 25/36/29 mpg city/highway/combined in FWD guise, making it slightly more economical than the A-Class on average, despite the extra power.
 On the road, the CLA feels more sporty, but handles bumps and undulations with ease.
 Inside, the CLA also feels more grown-up than the A-Class, and there's a tangible difference in comfort and overall experience.
 You also get more trunk space.
-These cars share most of the same features and safety tech, but at a starting price of $37,850, the CLA looks like the better bet.
+These cars share most of the same features and safety tech, but at a starting price of $38,200, the CLA looks like the better bet.

 The battle between the A-Class and A3 continues unabated, with both companies delivering some excellent products.
 The A3 sedan might be Audi's cheapest offering in the US, but it's far from feeling cheap.
 This subcompact executive brings the heat with several impressive features.
-Under the hood, the A3 delivers a similar 184 hp and 221 lb-ft of torque from its 2.0-liter engine, but it manages to feel faster and more responsive than the A-Class, especially with a zero to sixty time of 6.6 seconds.
-The 2020 A3 beats the Merc with a fuel economy rating of 27/36/30 mpg on the city/highway/combined.
+Under the hood, the A3 delivers 201 hp and 221 lb-ft of torque from its 2.0-liter engine and is faster and more responsive than the A-Class, with a zero to sixty time of between 6.3 and 6.6 seconds.
+The 2022 A3 beats the Merc with a fuel economy rating of 29/38/32 mpg on the city/highway/combined in FWD guise.
 Riding on the MQB platform means the A3 feels refined and athletic, but not quite as sharp as the Mercedes-Benz.
 The interior of the A3 is not as impressive as the A-Class Sedan and is tight, especially in the rear, but on the other side, it offers more trunk space at 12.3 cubic feet.
 The A3 doesn't offer as many standard features, and its infotainment is not up to the A-Class' standards.
 If you want a quicker car, get the Audi.
 For everything else, get the Merc.